vivecuervo7/fastendpoints-mediatr-examples/presentation/pages/12-pre-post-processors.md

 We would have to add that user data as a property to our existing state object due to that limitation of only being allowed to register one state object overall per request.

-[click] This example here is for a specific endpoint, where each endpoint that wants either of these processors to run needs to add them in the `Configure` method.
+[click] This example here is for a specific endpoint, where each endpoint that wants either of these processors to run needs to add them in their respective `Configure` methods.

 We can however just as easily register global pre and post processors as well.

+They do need to be carefully configured if we have multiple processors that need to be executed in a particular order, but often this just requires using an overloaded method that allows us to specify this.
 -->